Caedilla/RUF/README.md

 ## About
 **RUF** is a configurable Unit Frame addon using oUF.
-It is still very much in early development, but I have made it available on curse so that I can get feedback along the way.

 RUF isn't as fully featured as some unit frames, but should also use less resources while playing than most unit frame addons too.

 ## Features
 * Supports Player, Pet, Target, Pet's Target, Target's Target, and Party frames.